Best Social Media Scheduling Tools in 2026 (Tested)

 Can I schedule Instagram Reels and TikTok videos?

 Yes.
 Most modern scheduling tools support Reels and TikTok video scheduling with direct auto-publishing.
 Check that your chosen tool supports "auto-publish" (not just "notification to post") for these formats.
-PostEverywhere, Later, and Buffer all support Reels auto-publishing.
+PostEverywhere, Later, and Planable all support Reels auto-publishing.

 What's the best scheduling tool for TikTok?